 Our orthopedic physicians at Trident Health strive to treat your joint, back and neck pain with compassion and individualized treatment plans.
-We offer a range of services to properly treat your orthopedic needs ranging from physical therapy to surgery.
+We offer a variety of services to properly treat your orthopedic needs, ranging from physical therapy to surgery.

 In the past, most orthopedic surgical procedures required large incisions, lengthy hospital stays and weeks of recovery.
 Today, the use of small viewing scopes and much smaller surgical instruments have transformed the way that orthopedic surgery is performed.

 Back and neck pain are typically the result of a muscle strain or a soft tissue injury.
 While painful, they aren’t normally an indication of a serious medical condition.

 There are circumstances where back and neck pain are symptoms of a serious problem, such as a herniated disc, scoliosis, spinal stenosis or spondylolysis.
 If your pain does not get better in 72 hours, you should consult a physician.

 Low back pain is common among adults.
 The lower area of the spinal cord is made up of small bones that protect the spinal cord and nerves.
 Some of the causes of back pain include:

 - Spinal stenosis

 Back pain is typically diagnosed in at least one of the following ways: